WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Vanessa Paradis, Nicolas Maury, Kate Moran

-Summer of Paris, 1979; gay pornographer Anne Parèze (Vanessa Paradis) is terribly reeling from her recent breakup with her lover and editor Loïs (Kate Moran) and will soon have her wits and compassion tested when one of her actors, out one night to celebrate his latest film, was found killed at a leather and jockstrap bar.
+Summer of Paris, 1979; gay pornographer Anne Parèze (Vanessa Paradis) is terribly reeling from her recent breakup with her lover and editor Loïs (Kate Moran), and will soon have her wits and compassion tested when one of her actors, out one night to celebrate his latest film, was found killed at a leather-and-jockstrap bar.
 Initially unshaken by the news, Anne is instead inspired by the atrocity to create her most ambitious project, a pornographic murder thriller called Homocidal.
 This, of course, sparks disgust from some of her co-workers who are outraged by this exploit, as well as worry from the rest as their number starts to suspiciously drop like flies the more they proceed with the filming.
-It wasn't until Anne gets an encounter with a masked figure that she starts to take this personally, but at that point, could it all be too late?
+It isn't until Anne gets an encounter with a masked figure that she starts to take this personally, but at that point, could it all be too late?

 Drenched in neon glow and electronic synth, Knife + Heart (2018) strives to get the feel and look of an early 70s Mario Bava giallo fashioned around a stylized underbelly of pre-AIDS crisis France where sex and drugs were norms to be explored and enjoyed.
 With this, one would expect an exploitative sharp-edged horror thriller full of gore and explicit smut but, surprisingly with some softcore visuals and campy elements, the movie instead worked through its casts to tell its story and the result is a melancholic yet strangely warm mystery with a modest bodycount and broken sympathetic characters.

-This is far from claiming Knife+Heart is a tamed beast, mind you, as much of the exploitative elements can still be seen around the first act where the film feels greatly like an adult slasher/giallo hybrid.
-A notable pair of rather brutal dispatches around this act have strong sexualized feel to them, juxtaposed only with enough stylized editing, camera work and scoring for an arthouse finish that kept the film decently away from being labeled as a simple yet violent erotica trash, but as the movie progresses into its second act which focus more on Anne's personal investigation on the killings, the direction have the murders parked back to let the story focus more on our lead's amateur snooping, as well as finding and fighting off her own personal demons.
+This is far from claiming Knife+Heart (2018) is a tamed beast, mind you, as much of the exploitative elements can still be seen around the first act where the film feels greatly like an adult slasher/giallo hybrid.
+A notable pair of rather brutal dispatches around this act have strong sexualized feels to them, juxtaposed only with enough stylized editing, camera work and scoring for an arthouse finish that kept the film decently away from being labeled as a simple yet violent erotica trash, but as the movie progresses into its second act which focus more on Anne's personal investigation on the killings, the direction have the murders parked back to let the story focus more on our lead's amateur snooping, as well as finding and fighting off her own personal demons.

-On the other hand, the reveal did gave the killer a sympathetic backbone as, without spoiling much, it ties strongly to their motive as to why their going after Anne's filming crew.
+On the other hand, the reveal did give the killer a sympathetic backbone as, without spoiling much, it ties strongly to their motive as to why their going after Anne's filming crew.
 It is difficult to follow for a while as you work the pieces together but once the emotional finale runs its course, you can't but feel a tad sorry for the masked slasher considering what they have gone through.

-Frankly, despite the convoluted nature of its mystery, Knife + Heart still works well enough as a horror movie thanks to Gonzalez’s and Mangione’s excellent scripting, making our queer characters little like the usual gay caricatures seen in these types of films and more like actual people with shades of insecurities and a need to feel loved and belonged.
-This could have been explored further with an edge seeing that the movie did hinted some drama regarding social injustices against queer communities but the normalized treatment dulled the blade enough to the point this indifference more or less could be dropped.
+Frankly, despite the convoluted nature of its mystery, Knife + Heart (2018) still works well enough as a horror movie thanks to Gonzalez’s and Mangione’s excellent scripting, making our queer characters little like the usual gay caricatures seen in these types of films and more like actual people with shades of insecurities and a need to feel loved and belonged.
+This could have been explored further with an edge seeing that the movie did hint some drama regarding social injustices against queer communities but the normalized treatment dulled the blade enough to the point this indifference more or less could've been dropped.
 Might be a good thing for some but I feel this was a missed opportunity to give some of our characters more angles to develop with.

 Definitely for mature audiences for all of the boundaries considered and broken, with some good humor thrown in from time to time to keep the film far from being too serious and gloom, Knife + Heart (2018) is a surprisingly intriguing queer slasher that promises thrilling murders, wholesome laughs and genuine heartbreak.
 Not everybody's cup of tea, but a definite keeper for genre fanatics!